DareenAbuhamra1/2-Pass-Assembler/README.md

 Pass 1 function (define symbols):
   1) Assign addresses to all statements in the program.
   2) Save the values (addresses) assigned to all labels for use in Pass 2.
   3) Perform some processing of assembler directives.
 (This includes processing that affects address assignment, such as determining the length of data areas defined by BYTE, RESW, etc.)
+  4) Write the intermediate file.

 Pass 2 function (assemble instructions and generate object program):
   1) Assemble instructions (translating operation codes and looking up addresses).